Sophie Shanahan-Kluth

 General overview #

-- Systems administration, including set up of sites on remote servers, configuring installations, and deployments to multiple environments
+• Systems administration, including the set up of sites on remote servers and hosting platforms, configuring installations, and deployments to multiple environments.

-- Continuous integration, mainly with TravisCI and Github Actions, and implementing scalable, reusable workflows across projectcs, clients and tech stacks
+• Continuous integration, mainly with Github Actions, and implementing scalable, reusable workflows that can be used across projects, clients and tech stacks.

-- Writing project documentation for a range of audiences, including clients, test engineers, and other developers
+• Writing project documentation for a range of audiences, including clients, project managers and owners, test engineers, and other developers.

 Specific technologies I have experience with include:

-- PHP and MySQL, mainly through Drupal but with good knowledge of Symfony and related technologies
+• PHP and MySQL, mainly through Drupal but with good working knowledge of Symfony and related technologies.

-- JavaScript development, used mainly within the Drupal framework
+• JavaScript development, used mainly within the Drupal framework, but with good working knowledge of React and Typescript.

-- Git-based workflows and technologies, using Gitlab, Github and Bitbucket, with a strong emphasis on collaborative work and peer review
+• Git-based workflows and technologies, using Github, Gitlab and Bitbucket, with a strong emphasis on collaborative work and peer review, and continuous integration using their pipeline tools.

 Work #